CiscoDevNet/cvd-config-templates/README.md

-# Cisco Validate Design Configuration Management Templates
+# Cisco Validated Design Configuration Management Templates

 **Description**:  Cisco is making CVD adoption easier than ever with the introduction of CVD Configuration Management Templates.
 The templates provided in this repository allow users to provision portions of various CVDs.
 One such  example is leveraging popular open source configuration management tools to drive declarative configuration, reducing “fat finger” mistakes that can be made from transcribing documentation into device configuration.